Characters: Bleach Espada

 - Spell My Name with an S: It's 'Starrk', not 'Stark'.

 - Token Good Teammate: The most villainous thing about Starrk is his choice to fight for Aizen.
-Everything else about him, ranging from his actions and even his personality don't quite match up to his teammates.
+Everything else about him, ranging from his actions and even his personality don't match up to his teammates aside from Harribel.
 Despite this, Shunsui makes it clear that since it is a war, he wouldn't hold back in punches despite how nice of a guy Starrk may be.
-True enough, Starrk ends up getting killed off.
+True enough, Starrk is killed in their fight.

 - Torso with a View: He's missing his sternum.

 - Undying Loyalty: As he dies, Starrk notes he didn't get to exactly thank Aizen fully, making him one of the few Espada loyal to him outright.
-Justified because Aizen gave him exactly what he wanted.
+It's justified because Aizen gave him exactly what he wanted; companions as strong as himself.

 - Villainous BSOD